 Foreign enterprisers setting up companies in Malta may choose between several types of business entities according to their needs.
 The Maltese Commercial Code allows the incorporation of the following structures:

 In the case of a Maltese private company, the minimum amount accepted is 1,165 euros, while for the public company the minimum share capital is approximately 46,600 euros of which only 25% must be deposited prior to registration.
-In the case of private companies with an authorized share capital exceeding the minimum requirements, only 20% of the amount must be deposited.
+Private limited companies with authorized share capital above the minimum threshold must deposit 20% of the amount of money.

 Both types of companies must have at least two shareholders, even if the Company Law also allows a single shareholder to establish a company in Malta.

 For additional information about the requirements for opening a company, you can rely on our lawyers in Malta.

 You can also find out how to open a company in Malta from the scheme below:

 I have had a long and fruitful collaboration with LawyersMalta.eu and I have been satisfied by the professionalism of the attorneys I worked with.
 My questions were duly answered and I can recommend them to foreign investors who need legal consultancy in Malta.

 Mihai Cuc, Partner of Enescu&Cuc; Law Firm www.romanianlawoffice.com